-Bachelor of Arts (H) Journalism and mass communicationsubjects are designed in such a way that students grasp all the knowledge related to traditional journalism & modern journalism.
+Bachelor of Arts (H) Journalism and mass communication subjects are designed in such a way that students grasp all the knowledge related to traditional journalism & modern journalism.
 Towards enhancing employability and entrepreneurial ability of the graduates the Quantum University increase the practical content in the courses wherever necessary.
-The total number of credit hours in 6 semesters including Student programme will range from 150 to 160 for all the programmes.
+The total number of credit hours in 6 semesters including Student program will range from 150 to 160 for all the programs.